Calling for Indigenous Justice in Lincoln

 In response to the most recent and intensifying wave of murderous and violent attacks against Asian Americans, which points to a long history of anti-Asian American prejudice and racism in the United States, the Institute for Ethnic Studies decries all violence against Asian Americans and Pacific Islanders (AAPI).
 Consistent with the University of Nebraska’s Grand Challenges commitment to anti-racism and racial equity and President Biden’s “Memorandum Condemning and Combating Racism, Xenophobia, and Intolerance Against Asian Americans and Pacific Islanders in the United States,” we resist and condemn such brutality.
 We stand with our AAPI faculty, students, staff, and friends in the wider Nebraska community, which today includes nearly 50,000 Asian Americans and Pacific Islanders.

 The University of Nebraska–Lincoln offers a strong minor in Asian Studies that includes courses in the history, cultures, and languages of various Asian nations.
 Yet our current curriculum does not systematically address the experiences of Asian American and Pacific Islanders in the United States—experiences laced with violence, objectification, and economic exploitation since their inception.
-For well over a decade, the institute has requested from the university the resources and permission to establish a program in Asian and Asian American Studies led by scholars with expertise in the field, comparable to our long-standing programs in African and African American Studies, Latina/o and Latin American Studies, and Native American Studies.
+For well over a decade, the institute has requested from the university the resources and permission to establish a program in Asian and Asian American Studies led by scholars with expertise in the field, comparable to our long-standing programs in African and African American Studies, Latinx and Latin American Studies, and Indigenous Studies.
 The Institute for Ethnic Studies is dedicated to educating the students of Nebraska about racial justice, equity, and inclusion to foster a strong sense of welcome and belonging for everyone in our state.

 Omitting education in AAPI culture, history, and politics is no longer a viable stance for a flagship, Research-1 institution of public higher learning.
 We call upon all supporters of the University of Nebraska–Lincoln to work with us in establishing an Asian and Asian American Studies interdisciplinary academic program for the benefit of us all.